Last updated: July 29, 2021, with new wineries.

 To end the day with a great sunset view drive up the hill to Koeppchen, one of the most famous vineyards in the region wrapping around a small chapel.
-From up here, through the isles of grape bushes, you get a near 360-degree view on the town and Moselle river.
+From up here, through the isles of grape bushes, you get a nearly 360-degree view of the town and the Moselle River.
 The setting sun on a good day makes this a fairly tear-inducing experience, not kidding, I almost cried.

 In the gear bag: Fujifilm X-T100 with an XF50mmF2 R WR lens.
 To see the trip on Instagram lookup #xoLuxembourg20, #xoeurotrip21, or see the story highlights on my profile.